 Flunk: The Sleepover (2021)

-This special episode explores the charged dynamic between exes Tabby and Heidi when they unexpectedly share a friend’s sleepover.
-Their forced proximity reignites old feelings while raising questions about second chances and the possibility of reconciliation.
-The intimate setting perfectly captures the intensity of unresolved relationships.
+👀 Why It’s Worth Watching: This unique episode looks at the tense interaction between exes Tabby and Heidi as they unannouncedly share a friend’s overnight.
+Their forced proximity begs issues regarding second chances and the prospect of reconciliation while rekindling old emotions.
+The little environment wonderfully reflects the intensity of unresolved connections.

 Secret Bridesmaids’ Business (2019)